RudeRaccoon/alfred-chrome-incognito-workflow/README.md

-# Alfred Workflow: Google Chrome in Incognito Mode
+# Alfred Workflow: Chrome Incognito

 This workflow will open Google Chrome in an Incognito session.
 If already open, it'll open a new Incognito window.